zeroknowledgediscovery/ZeDpolicies/ZeD_policies.md

 ---

-## 11. Professional Conduct & Collaboration
+## 12. Professional Conduct & Collaboration
 - Respect all lab members and promote inclusivity.
 - Keep unpublished data confidential.
 - Follow UK standards for ethics, integrity, and responsible conduct of research.

 ---

-## 12. Harassment & Reporting Policy
+## 13. Harassment & Reporting Policy
 - **Zero Tolerance**: Harassment, discrimination, or abusive behavior of any kind will not be tolerated in the ZeD Lab.
 - **Reporting Obligation**: If you experience or witness harassment, discrimination, or misconduct within the group, you must promptly bring it to the attention of the PI and/or the appropriate University of Kentucky administrators.
 - **Confidentiality & Protection**: Reports will be handled with discretion and in compliance with university policies, with the goal of protecting all individuals from retaliation.
 - **University Resources**: UK provides formal channels for reporting through its Office of Institutional Equity and Equal Opportunity.
 Members are encouraged to use these in addition to reporting internally.

 ---

-## 13. Final Notes
-These policies ensure a productive, professional, and fair research environment.
-Questions or conflicts should be discussed directly with the PI.

 ## 14. Legal & Compliance
  All members of the ZeD Lab must comply with applicable laws, University of Kentucky policies, and the terms of sponsored research agreements.
 This includes, but is not limited to: